pranphy/moller-simana/analysis/README.md

 }
 ```

-Selecting moller ring is somethign we do very very often.
+Selecting moller ring is something we do very very often.
 So there are utilities function in `utils.hh`
 for selecting moller ring, so for clarity we can equivalently write this function as
 ```{cpp}
 bool cut(RemollHit hit){